nthjelme/nodejs-domino/README.md

 return item date value as js date.

     getItemValue('itemName')
-returns the item value as a text array.
+returns the item value as a text,number,text array or date depending on type.

     hasItem('itemName')
 returns true/false if note has item.